apache/druid/docs/ingestion/kafka-ingestion.md

 :::info
 Migrating an existing supervisor to use `topicPattern` instead of `topic` is not supported.
 It is also not supported to change the `topicPattern` of an existing supervisor to a different regex pattern.
-You can force the migration by terminating the existing supervisor and creating a new one with the new `topicPattern`.
-You will have to forcefully reset the offsets of the re-submitted supervisor to the earliest or latest offsets, depending on your spec.
-Note that resetting the offsets can lead to data duplication or data loss depending on the offset reset policy.
+You can force the migration by doing the following:
+1. Suspend the supervisor.
+2. Reset the offsets.
+3. Submit updated supervisor.
 :::

 You can ingest data from one or multiple topics.